percona/pbm-docs/docs/usage/restore.md

             "s":"I",  "c":"CONTROL",  "id":20712,   "ctx":"LogicalSessionCacheReap","msg":"Sessions collection is not set up; waiting until next sessions reap interval","attr":{"error":"NamespaceNotFound: config.system.sessions does not exist"}}}}
             ```

-            This is expected behavior of periodic checks of the database's ability to start.
-Ding the restore, the `config.system.sessions` collection is dropped but then Percona Server for MongoDB recreates it upon a cluster start.
+            This is expected behavior of periodic checks upon the database start.
+During the restore, the `config.system.sessions` collection is dropped but Percona Server for MongoDB recreates it eventually.
+It is a normal procedure.
 No action is required from your end.

     2. Restart all `pbm-agents`